Ayush-iitkgp/kapa-service/README.md

     "labels": ["first label", "second label", "third label"] }'
 ```
-6. Set up for the thread backfill job
+6. Set up the thread backfill job
 ```
 make initialize-backfill-table
 ```

 ## TODO
-1. Add test for the constraint that the thread would be classified in one of the labels defined in the associated class.
+1. ~~Add test for the constraint that the thread would be classified in one of the labels defined in the associated class.~~
 2. Check if the label constraint on the thread exist at the database level or at the application code level.
-3. Add tests for thread classification service
+3. ~~Add tests for thread classification service~~
-4. Add tests for thread backfill service
+4. ~~Add tests for thread backfill service~~
 5. Add test for backfill threads task
 6. Add test for caching during the backfill thread task
 7. Add test for v1/projects/<uuid:project_id>/labels endpoint to create, update and delete the labels